 Sensorimotor Psychotherapy (SP) is a body-oriented (somatic) talk therapy developed by Pat Ogden, PhD.
 SP is an eloquent therapy model that integrates leading-edge research on mind-body connection, Interpersonal Neurobiology, Attachment Theory, Structural Dissociation and current developments in trauma treatment.

-I have completed the initial level of training in this model of Psychotherapy: Affect Dysregulation, Survival Defenses, and Traumatic Memory and am presently taking the second level of training: Emotional Processing, Meaning Making, and Attachment Repair.
+I have completed 2 levels of training in this model of Psychotherapy: Level I – Affect Dysregulation, Survival Defenses, and Traumatic Memory and Level II Emotional Processing, Meaning Making, and Attachment Repair.
 I’ve also studied with SP Faculty – Dr. Janina Fisher and completed her multi-year training: The Neurobiological Legacy of Trauma.

 I integrate Sensorimotor Psychotherapy into a treatment plan whenever appropriate.